• Skip to main content

 *To use:

 Add equal parts Instant Roux to cold water and stir well.
-Stir into dish to add flavor and thicken.
+Stir into the dish to add flavor and thicken.

 *Makes 1 cup.